Warriors of the North Unit Analysis Part 4: Elves

 Seriously, I'm really glad Lullaby has a Leadership cap.
 Dryads have long been crazy-making as one of those rare unit types that can seriously screw up your battle plans even though you wiped out 80% of the stack, between Lullaby and Elven Song, and while Elven Song is still around to be incredibly aggravating Lullaby was always the primary offender.

 Aside from that relief of a change, the only other particularly notable point is that Dryads perform especially well against Drunken forces.
 They will dodge more often than not, and actually have a respectable chance of Charming an enemy.
-So basically Dryads are a little more tempting when you're running around with Dwarves, and when you're in one of the (relatively few) parts of the game where Dryads are running about you might want to switch away from an all-Dwarves army so the RNG stops murdering you.
+So basically Dryads are a little more tempting when you're running around areas heavy on Dwarves, and when you're in one of the (relatively few) parts of the game where Dryads are running about you might want to switch away from an all-Dwarves army so the RNG stops murdering you.
 It's a fairly situational thing, but I kind of like it anyway.
 It's one of the few cases where I'm genuinely a bit irked by how common Undead are as enemies -if there was more space devoted to Dwarves and Elves as enemies you fight, this would be a fairly cool mechanic.
-As-is, it's entirely possible you'll never see the interaction in action even if you're fond of Dwarves or Elves yourself.
+As-is, it's entirely possible you'll never see the interaction in action even if you're fond of Dwarves and/or Elves.

 Hiring Cost: 800